Reference

 - Anderson KM, Odell PM, Wilson PW, Kannel WB.
 Cardiovascular disease risk profiles.
 Am Heart J 1991; 121:293-8.
 The Framingham cardiovascular score with which ASSIGN was compared.
 Apparently not available on the web.

-- Hippisley-Cox J, Coupland C, Vinagradova Y, Robson J, May M, Brindle P. Derivation and validation of QRISK, a new cardiovascular disease risk score for the United Kingdom: a prospective open cohort study.
+Hippisley-Cox J, Coupland C, Vinagradova Y, Robson J, May M, Brindle P. Derivation and validation of QRISK, a new cardiovascular disease risk score for the United Kingdom: a prospective open cohort study.
 BMJ 2007; 335:136 Development of a score in England which copied the innovative features of ASSIGN and added extras.
 This analysis validated the ASSIGN score in a different population by showing that it discriminated futures cases from non-cases slightly better than the Framingham score, and did almost as well as QRISK in QRISK’s own host population.
-QRISK was not free from problems – its coefficients have been changing with a series of publication since this one.
-It uses a different index of deprivation to ASSIGN.
-An independent comparison in an English population reported ASSIGN preferable to Framingham and QRISK in evidence submitted to a NICE committee in 2008, and reported in the media in 2009, but not so far in the peer-reviewed literature.
-QRISK is calibrated to identify fewer people than Framingham or ASSIGN as high-risk, particularly below age 55.
+QRISK was not free from problems - its coefficients have been changing with a series of publications since this one.
+It did not publish them for some years.
+There is a QRISK2 and also one related to lifetime risk.

 Related Links and Web References